 Tham Nong Pha Fa, the Buddha cave

-It was only in 2004 that it was (D) discovered by a villager.
-Seeing bats rushing into a hole, he followed them (it’s a local culinary specialty…), climbing to the cliff at a height of 15 m (he must have been very hungry…).
-Peeking through the narrow entrance to the cave, he first saw a Buddha statue and upon entering, he was astonished to discover that it contained over 220 Buddha statues, ranging from a few cm to over 1 m in size.
+It was only in 2004 that it was (re)discovered by a villager.
+Seeing bats disappear into a hole, he followed them (it's a local culinary specialty…), climbing the cliff face to a height of 15 meters (he must have been very hungry…).
+Peering through the narrow entrance of the cavern, he first glimpsed a Buddha statue, and upon entering, he discovered with astonishment that it contained more than 220 Buddha statues, ranging in size from a few centimeters to over 1 meter.

-At first disbelieving what he had seen, he told no one about it and only returned a week later with other villagers to check.
-It has since become a major tourist spot.
-The villagers protect the cave by guarding it 24/24!
-Photos are prohibited inside, but I can confirm that villagers were there!
-They even took a TV with them… If the origin of these statues remains rather vague (some would be of Khmer, Vietnamese origin), the reason for their presence here remains a mystery.
+Initially not believing what he had seen, he didn't tell anyone and only returned a week later with other villagers to verify.
+It has since become a major tourist attraction.
+The villagers protect the cave by monitoring it 24/24!
+Photos are forbidden inside, but I can confirm that villagers were indeed there!
+They even brought a TV with them… While the origin of these statues remains rather unclear (some are said to be of Khmer or Vietnamese origin), the reason for their presence here remains a mystery.

-There is somewhere to eat and drink on site, not much choice, but we were hungry and especially thirsty given the overwhelming heat.
-There is also a market with souvenirs and other trinkets for sale, all next to the parking lot.
-The entry point where you have to pay the ticket is 220 m away.
+There are places to eat and drink on site, not a huge selection, but we were hungry and especially thirsty given the sweltering heat.
+There's also a market selling souvenirs and other trinkets, all located next to the parking lot.
+The entrance point where you pay for your ticket is 220 meters away.

 Tham Nang Aen Cave